-Amazon Web Services, also known as AWS, is a privately owned subsidiary of Amazon headquartered in the US.
+Amazon Web Services, also known as AWS, is a privately owned company headquartered in the US.
+It operates as a subsidiary of Amazon.
 Founded in 2002, the company employs approximately 124,610 individuals and reported $107.6B in revenue as of 2024.
-Its main product is enterprise cloud.
-The company specializes in providing on-demand cloud computing platforms and APIs to individuals, companies, and governments, operating on a metered, pay-as-you-go basis.
+Functioning primarily as an enterprise cloud provider, the company specializes in offering on-demand cloud computing platforms and APIs to individuals, companies, and governments, on a metered, pay-as-you-go basis.

 2024 Revenue